What is an Illinois Private Business and Vocational School Bond?

 Fast approval!
 Fast service!
 Apply for your bond today!

-Under the Private Business and Vocational Schools Act of 2012, all private businesses and vocational schools in the State of Illinois must furnish a surety bond in order to maintain a permit of approval.
+Under the Private Business and Vocational Schools Act of 2012, all private businesses and vocational schools in the State of Illinois must furnish a surety bond to maintain a permit of approval.

 A permit of approval will allow the permittee to offer courses to a person that would like to follow a trade or artistic occupation, pursue a non-professional occupation (e.g. business, personal service, manual, technical, industrial, commercial, or mechanical occupations), pursue a profession that is not subjected to licensing, or improve certain skills that are relative to the person’s occupation.